-If one or more rating agencies that rate or will rate our debt or preferred equity securities, including any Supplemental Financings, either assigns such debt or preferred equity securities a rating lower than the rating expected by the investors, or reduces its rating in the future, the market price of our debt or preferred equity securities, as applicable, or our common units, may be adversely affected.
-In addition, if any of our debt or preferred equity securities that are or will be rated, including any Supplemental Financings, is downgraded, raising capital will become more difficult for us, borrowing costs under our revolving credit agreement and other future borrowings may increase and the market price of our common units may decrease.
+If one or more rating agencies that rate or will rate our debt or preferred equity securities, including the notes and securities issued in any supplemental financings, either assigns the notes or such preferred equity securities a rating lower than the rating expected by the investors, or reduces its rating in the future, the market price of our debt, including the notes, or preferred equity securities, as applicable, or our common units, may be adversely affected.
+In addition, if any of our debt, including the notes, or preferred equity securities that are or will be rated is downgraded, raising capital will become more difficult for us, borrowing costs under our revolving credit agreement and other future borrowings may increase and the trading price of the notes may decrease.